thiru/fileworthy/docs/index.md

 * Parameters:
   * `TITLE`
     * the title of the page
-    * note that the give title is
+    * note that the given title is
-      * suffixed with the site's global name, *Fileworthy*
+      * suffixed with the site's name and project name (Fileworthy)
       * and separated by a hyphen
-      * e.g. "Home - Fileworthy"
+      * e.g. "Home - My Documents - Fileworthy"
   * `CONTENT`
     * the HTML of the page as a raw string
     * note that the caller is responsible for properly escaping special characters